Power of Attorney and Court of Protection

 A Court of Protection order is a legal document from the Court of Protection that appoints a deputy to make decision on somebody’s behalf.
 The Court will decide who to give the responsibility to and what they can do.

 A lasting power of attorney is made by the person before mental capacity is lost and they appoint whom they want to act on their behalf and the responsibilities the attorneys have.
-A Court or Protection order is issued after the person loses their mental capacity, if there is not a lasting power of attorney in place.
+A Court of Protection order is issued after the person loses their mental capacity, if there is not a lasting power of attorney in place.

-Mental capacity means the ability to make or communicate specific decisions at the time they need to be made.
+Mental capacity is the ability to make or communicate specific decisions at the time they need to be made.
 To have mental capacity you must understand the decision you need to make, why you need to make it, and the likely outcome of your decision.

 If you have further questions, please do not hesitate to contact us by calling 01635 555700.